mfolejewski/RPI_SOM_CM0_SCH_PCB_LIB/readme.md

-# Raspberry Pi Compute Module 0 (CM0) — SCH/PCB Library Component
+# Raspberry Pi Compute Module 0 (CM0) — SCH/PCB library component

-> **Unofficial SCH/PCB library component for the Raspberry Pi Ltd. Compute Module 0 (CM0) System-on-Module (SOM).**

-This repository provides unofficial schematic-symbol and PCB-footprint library components for the Raspberry Pi Compute Module 0 (CM0).
+This repository provides unofficial schematic symbol and PCB footprint library components for the Raspberry Pi Compute Module 0 (CM0).

 The components were created primarily for Raspberry Pi ecosystem enthusiasts and for developing open-source / open-hardware projects based on the CM0 module.

 ## Library Files

-This repository contains library components in the following EDA formats:
+This repository contains library components in the following EDA formats: Altium Designer and KiCad.

-- **Altium Designer**
-  - Schematic symbol (`SCH`)
-  - PCB footprint (`PCB`)
-  - Embedded detailed 3D model

-- **KiCad**
-  - Schematic symbol
-  - PCB footprint
-  - 3D model support

 The KiCad schematic and PCB library components were created by importing the original Altium Designer library files and adapting them for KiCad use.